ThiagoDallacqua/node-api-study/README.md

 # Usage

-To create a payment you must send a POST requestto the address `https://node-api-study.herokuapp.com/pagamentos/pagamento` as follows:
+To create a payment you must send a POST request to the address `https://node-api-study.herokuapp.com/pagamentos/pagamento` as follows:

 Header: Content-Type: application/json